ajv-validator/ajv-keywords/README.md

 This keyword allows to assign dynamic defaults to properties, such as timestamps, unique IDs etc.

-This keyword only works if `useDefaults` options is used and not inside `anyOf` keywrods etc., in the same way as [default keyword treated by Ajv](https://github.com/epoberezkin/ajv#assigning-defaults).
+This keyword only works if `useDefaults` options is used and not inside `anyOf` keywords etc., in the same way as [default keyword treated by Ajv](https://github.com/epoberezkin/ajv#assigning-defaults).

 The keyword should be added on the object level.
 Its value should be an object with each property corresponding to a property name, in the same way as in standard `properties` keyword.
 The value of each property can be: